EyalAr/lwip/README.md

 **Note:** Installation of this module involves compiling native code.
 If `npm install lwip` failes, you probably need to setup your system.
 [See instructions](https://github.com/TooTallNate/node-gyp#installation).
+Building on Windows with Visual Studio requires version 2013 or higher.

 ### Usage